pollen-robotics/reachy-2021-docs/content/docs/getting-started/network.md

 ---
-title: "How to connect your robot to the network"
+title: "Connect your robot to the network"
 description: "How to connect your robot to the network."
-lead: "How to connect your robot to the network."
+lead: "How to connect your robot to the network (full/starter kit only)."
 date: 2020-10-13T15:21:01+02:00
 lastmod: 2020-10-13T15:21:01+02:00
 draft: false